electron/electron/docs/development/testing.md

 style, run `npm run lint-js`, which will run `standard` against both Electron itself as well as the unit tests.
-If you are using an editor with a plugin/addon system, you might want to use one of the many [StandardJS addons](standard-addons) to be informed of coding style violations before you ever commit them.
+If you are using an editor with a plugin/addon system, you might want to use one of the many [StandardJS addons][standard-addons] to be informed of coding style violations before you ever commit them.

 To run `standard` with parameters, run `npm run lint-js --` followed by